PhD Student, Cell and Molecular Biology Graduate Group, DSRB Program, University of Pennsylvania

 Education: B.S.
 Biology, 2011, Furman University, Greenville, SC

-I use a mouse model of fibrodysplasia ossificans progressiva (FOP), a human genetic condition resulting in progressive heterotopic ossification within muscle tissue and a 100% penetrant malformation of the great toe, with a lesser incidence and lesser severity of malformation in the thumb or any other digits.
+I investigate development of skeletal joints using a mouse model of fibrodysplasia ossificans progressiva (FOP), a human genetic condition resulting in progressive heterotopic ossification within muscle tissue and a 100% penetrant malformation of the great toe, with a lesser incidence and lesser severity of malformation in the thumb or any other digits.
 FOP results from a gain-of-function mutation in Acvr1, a gene encoding the type 1 BMP receptor Alk2.
-Bone morphogenetic protein (BMP) is one among several interacting proteins critical to the normal development of the vertebrate limb; thus, by investigating Alk2's role in early limb development and how it drives a limb-specific phenotype in mice and humans with FOP, we may gain insight into the normal development of limb-specific features and morphologies as well as understand effects of the ACVR1 mutation on skeletal and joint formation in FOP patients.
+Bone morphogenetic protein (BMP) is one among several interacting proteins critical to the normal development of the vertebrate limb and needs to be inhibited at sites of joint formation.
+My work focuses on the molecular interactions leading to FOP toe dysmorphology and the cellular and physiological consequences of dysregulated BMP signaling in the skeleton in general.

 Towler, O.W, Kaplan, F.S., and Shore, E.M.
 The role of Acvr1 in digit patterning and limb formation.
-Cell and Molecular Biology Graduate Group Symposium, University of Pennsylvania, November 2014.
+Cell and Molecular Biology Graduate Group Symposium, University of Pennsylvania, November 2014, Philadelphia, PA.